aldaris/opensso/products/j2eeagents/appserver/v81/sampleapp/readme.txt

 sampleapp/dist/agentsample.ear.

-Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun OpenSSO Enterprise Policy Agent 3.0 Guide for Sun Java System Application Server 9, including the post-installation steps.
+Note, the instructions here assume that you have installed the agent successfully and have followed the steps outlined in the Sun OpenSSO Policy Agent 3.0 Guide for Sun Java System Application Server 9, including the post-installation steps.

-Configure the OpenSSO Enterprise server
+Configure the OpenSSO server
 ---------------------------------------------
-This agent sample application requires that the OpenSSO Enterprise server is configured with the subjects and policies required by the sample application.
+This agent sample application requires that the OpenSSO server is configured with the subjects and policies required by the sample application.

-On OpenSSO Enterprise admin console, do the following configuration.
+On OpenSSO admin console, do the following configuration.
 1. Create the following users:
     Here is the following list of users with username/password :